 The South Beach Art Deco Historic District — centered on Ocean Drive and Collins Avenue between 5th and 17th Streets — is the largest collection of Art Deco architecture in the world, with over 800 buildings constructed between 1923 and 1943.
 These buildings were rescued from demolition in the 1970s and 80s through the determined work of architectural preservationists, and today they’ve been meticulously restored and painted in the pastels and tropical colors that make Ocean Drive one of the most visually distinctive streets in America.

-The best way to experience the district is on foot — or better still, on a guided walking tour run by the Miami Design Preservation League, which offers 90-minute tours for around $25.
-The tours are remarkably informative and give you an architectural vocabulary that makes the rest of the neighborhood click.
-Early morning is the best time to walk Ocean Drive — the light is beautiful, the crowds haven’t arrived, and the pastel façades glow before the harsh midday sun flattens everything out.
+The best way to experience the district is on foot — or better still, on a guided walking tour run by the Miami Design Preservation League, which offers 90-minute tours for around $35.
+The guides give you an architectural vocabulary that makes the rest of the neighborhood click into focus.
+Go early: the morning light is soft, the crowds haven’t arrived, and the pastel façades glow before the harsh midday sun flattens everything out.

 The Beaches: South, Mid, and North